roman-milk/roman-milk.github.io/sticking-it-to-peggy.md

+===

- ****** Sticking it to Peggy ****** byJust_Plain_Bob© "Your lawyer, still billing you for his time, goes back to court and gets a judgment against me.
+"Your lawyer, still billing you for his time, goes back to court and gets a judgment against me.
 I have no savings or checking accounts that can be attached.
 My car is a lease so nothing for you there.
 I live in a furnished apartment so there isn't anything there you can get.
 All you can do with your judgment is garnish my wages and the first time that I get a paycheck that has been garnished I will quit my job.
 So what do we have here Peg?
 A good years worth of lawyers fees out of your pocket and all for maybe two hundred dollars out of one paycheck.

  "All that's left for you to try is to go back to the judge and get him to threaten me with going to jail for contempt of court if I don't comply with his orders.
 All that will get you Peg is a post card from me from some small fishing village in Mexico where I will take up residence until my money runs out.
 And I've got a lot Peg, thanks to you.
 Face it Peggy.
 You fucked over me, got caught and I got even.
 Consider yourself fortunate.
 Think about what happened to your boyfriend and consider yourself very fortunate.
 He lost his balls and now he can never fuck with another man's wife.
 You, on the other hand, can still spread for anyone you want."